-In addition, various empirical results have found the helpfulness perception of reviews are influenced by many factors [6, 14, 25].
+In addition, various empirical results have found the helpfulness perception of reviews are influenced by many factors (Yin et al. 2016; Hu et al. 2017; Chen and Lurie 2013).
 Supplementing their research, our findings focus on tag function, which is a promisingly useful application in online markets.
 Since we found that the adoption of tag function would bring higher negativity bias when all tags are positive, practitioners are encouraged to reconsider their adoption decision, so that they would not be backfired by their well-managed positive reviews.